Alberto-San/CuriosidadesSpark/README.md

 Multiple partitions and one computer, means no parallelism.

 # Transformations
 <b>NARROW: </b> 1 to 1 (map, filter, union, sample, read).
 With this ops, spark performs an operation called ```pipelining```, which performs ops in mem.
+This transformations are simple, they dont need lot of intelligence or context<br>
 <b>WIDE: </b> many to one, many to many, not 1 to 1.
 Involves shuffle operations (all aggregations, join, repartition, coalesce, sort).
 When perform a shuffle, spark writes data to disk.
+This transformartion need context, intelligence, look at the data first and then make the operation.<br>
 Tranformations are lazy, they are not applied until an action is executed.
 Lazy evaluation leads to make an execution plan, which will be optimized by spark.
 Transformations just help to build the logical plan.